Principal component analysis: The NIPALS method

 Non-linear iterative partial least squares (NIPALS) is a variant the classical power iteration with matrix deflation by subtraction implemented for computing the first few components in a principal component or partial least squares analysis.
 For very-high-dimensional datasets, such as those generated in the *omics sciences (for example, genomics, metabolomics) it is usually only necessary to compute the first few PCs.
 The non-linear iterative partial least squares (NIPALS) algorithm updates iterative approximations to the leading scores and loadings t_{1} and r_{1}^{T} by the power iteration multiplying on every iteration by X on the left and on the right, that is, calculation of the covariance matrix is avoided, just as in the matrix-free implementation of the power iterations to X^{T}X, based on the function evaluating the product X^{T}(X r) = ((X r)^{T}X)^{T}.

 The matrix deflation by subtraction is performed by subtracting the outer product, t_{1}r_{1}^{T} from X leaving the deflated residual matrix used to calculate the subsequent leading PCs.

 For large data matrices, or matrices that have a high degree of column collinearity, NIPALS suffers from loss of orthogonality of PCs due to machine precision round-off errors accumulated in each iteration and matrix deflation by subtraction.
 A Gram–Schmidt re-orthogonalization algorithm is applied to both the scores and the loadings at each iteration step to eliminate this loss of orthogonality.
 NIPALS reliance on single-vector multiplications cannot take advantage of high-level BLAS and results in slow convergence for clustered leading singular values—both these deficiencies are resolved in more sophisticated matrix-free block solvers, such as the Locally Optimal Block Preconditioned Conjugate Gradient (LOBPCG) method.

 Online/sequential estimation

 In an "online" or "streaming" situation with data arriving piece by piece rather than being stored in a single batch, it is useful to make an estimate of the PCA projection that can be updated sequentially.
 This can be done efficiently, but requires different algorithms.

 Qualitative variables

-In PCA, it is common that we want to introduce qualitative variables as supplementary elements.
-For example, many quantitative variables have been measured on plants.
-For these plants, some qualitative variables are available as, for example, the species to which the plant belongs.
-These data were subjected to PCA for quantitative variables.
-When analyzing the results, it is natural to connect the principal components to the qualitative variable species.

-For this, the following results are produced.